-Environmentally hazardous fluids require special disposal according to applicable federal or local laws after use.
+Hazardous fluids require special disposal according to applicable laws after use.

-7.1.9 Cost
+8.1.9 Cost

 Cost of bath fluids may vary greatly, from cents per gallon for water to hundreds of dollars per gallon for synthetic oils.
 Cost may be an important consideration when choosing a fluid.